DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **Check Eligibility:** Sent from a proposal contract, this checks to see if the address casting a vote is indeed registered to this DAO. ** Some thought has been given to if all votes should just be held on this contract itself or on the proposal contract, I'm still not sure of the technical merits of either approach, but going ahead with the assumption that all will be stored on the proposal.

-**Archive Contract:** Because the registry contract will be checking votes associated with each proposal we could keep everything there indefinitely, but think it might be cleaner and easier to allow it to clear it's memory, push a "summary" to the individual contract, noting weather it passed or failed with the corresponding votes and just have a pointer to it for record keeping purposes.
+**Archive Contract:** Because the registry contract will be checking votes associated with each proposal we could keep everything there indefinitely, but think it might be cleaner and easier to allow it to clear it's memory, push a "summary" to the individual contract, noting whether it passed or failed with the corresponding votes and just have a pointer to it for record keeping purposes.
 This would be triggered after an execution.

-**Execute Proposal Contract**: Would check to make sure call is coming from a registered proposal.
-Would request information such as chairman, and the proposal cost and distribute the funds from the "tax account" as specified
+**Execute Proposal Contract**: Would request information such as chairman, and the proposal cost and distribute the funds from the "tax account" as specified.

-**Set Rule:** Executed w/ PVR from a non-resource contract, can change as often as a new proposal is passed.
+**Set Rule:** Executed with PVR from a non-resource contract, can change as often as a new proposal is passed.
 Changes any and all of the variables listed above such as PVR, Yearly Tax, Maximum # of proposals, etc...

-**Set Amendment:** Executed w/ PVR from a non-resource contract, can change as often as a new proposal is passed.
-Changes any and all of the amendments (listed by number) — and allows for creation of a new one if number is not found. (possibly could be same as above set rule if contracts can dynamically add public variables)
+**Set Amendment:** Executed with PVR from a non-resource contract, can change as often as a new proposal is passed.
+Changes any and all of the amendments — and allows for creation of a new one if index is not found.

 **Pay Tax:** Ether amount, records the amount paid for that calendar year for that user.